velazquez-96/Project-1/README.md

 # Kyoto Protocol - World performance analysis

-The project was focused on studying the effects of world accords on global pollution by wrangling, analyzing and visualizing data from distinct sources.
-Also, an interface was created to observe the perfomance of specific countries depending on user input.
+The project is focused on studying the effects of world agreements on global pollution by wrangling, analyzing and visualizing data from distinct sources.
+Also, an interface is created to observe the perfomance of specific countries depending on user input.

 ## Motivation